plepe/openstreetmap-tag-translations/README.md

 * Viw
 * Xuacu

 I hope I didn't miss any contributors.
-If you fill missed out or like to change information about you, please contact me.
+If you feel missed out or like to change information about you, please contact me.